kaneoriley/staticvalues/README.md

 for example.
 The alternative was to put the values into static final fields manually and copy paste the values (this is a common paradigm for preference keys for example).

-I decided it would be better to give resources a special prefix, and generate an `S` class containing a copy of the resources generated at compile time, for faster access, guaranteed matching values, and simplified code.
+I decided it would be better to give resources a special tag `static="true"`, and generate an `S` class containing a copy of the resources generated at compile time, for faster access, guaranteed matching values, and simplified code.

+The `S` class is syntactically the same as the standard `R` class, except it contains the actual values of the resources, rather than a resource ID reference.

 ## Gradle Setup